sasadangelo/vps/README.md

 - MySQL
 - PHP 7

+You can configure the files ```wp-install/configure.sh``` and ```wp-install/configure_wp.sh``` to customize:
+- the linux account that owns the wordpress files
+- the website domain
+- the database name
+- the database credentials
+- the Wordpress name and description
+- the Wordpress credentials
+- the Wordpress theme
+- the Wordpress plugins

 ## Prerequisites

 Prerequisites for this project is [Vagrant](https://www.vagrantup.com/) that can be used to deploy your Wordpress stack in local on a remote VPS.
 For a local installation you need [Virtual Box](https://www.virtualbox.org/) installed on your local machine.
 The tool use an Ubuntu Xenial 16.04 as virtual machine.